When You Move In

 - Before moving in, contact SMECO at least 24 hours (one business day) in advance to have the apartment’s or home’s electric service put in your name.
 Just call (888) 440-3311 or use our online Connect Service form.

 - What does “good credit” look like?

-- You may obtain a letter of credit from SMECO that shows your bill payment history.
-Just call us at 1-888-440-3311.
+- You may obtain a letter of credit from SMECO that shows your bill payment history – Just call us at (888) 440-3311.

 An average monthly residential bill is 1,300 kilowatt-hours.
 Bills are based on energy use and may be lower in spring and fall; bills in summer and winter are usually higher.
-For more information, go to Straight Talk About Your Bill.
-To see how energy use affects your bill, try our Sample Residential Bill Calculator.
+For more information, visit our Why Is My Bill High? page.

 Don’t be caught off guard.
 Plan for higher bills based on the weather—budget your payments.
 You can even make weekly payments if that will help you stay on top of your bills.

-If you live in an apartment or rented home, there are plenty of things you can do to lower your energy bill.
+If you live in an apartment or rented home, there are plenty of things you can do to reduce your energy bill.

-- In the summer, set your thermostat on 78 degrees or higher.
+- In the summer, set your thermostat to 78ºF or higher

-- In the winter, set your thermostat on 68 degrees or lower.
+- In the winter, set your thermostat to 68ºF or lower

-- Ask your landlord the age of your hot water tank.
-Tanks installed more than 10 years ago should have blankets to conserve heat, and all tanks should be flushed every year.
-The optimum energy-saving setting for your tank is 120 to 125 degrees.
+- Ask your landlord the age of your hot water tank – Tanks installed more than 10 years ago should have blankets to conserve heat, and all tanks should be flushed every year – The optimum energy-saving setting for your tank is 120 to 125ºF

-- Find out the age of your apartment’s central air conditioner or heat pump.
-These units typically last 12 to 15 years when serviced annually.
-Ask your landlord who is responsible for changing the unit’s filter.
-Change the filter monthly.
+- Find out the age of your central air conditioner or heat pump – These units typically last 12 to 15 years when serviced annually – Ask your landlord who is responsible for changing the unit’s filter – Change the filter monthly

-- If your apartment or house has baseboard electric heaters, use as few as you need to use to be comfortable.
-This is the most expensive form of heating, so use it as sparingly as possible.
+- If you have baseboard electric heaters, use as few as you need to use to be comfortable – This is the most expensive form of heating, so use it as sparingly as possible

-For more tips, read Control Your Electric Bill.
+For more tips, read SMECO’s “How to Control Your Electric Bill” booklet

-You don’t need to own your residence to get a SMECO energy analysis—at no additional cost.
-Our energy advisers will show you how to save energy and save money.
+You don’t need to own your residence to get an energy analysis: visit our Efficiency Improvements page.
+For no additional cost, our energy advisers will show you how to save energy and save money.